Sprouting beans is a great part of a healthy, sustainable lifestyle.

 Natural Roots also has a stainless steel sprouting tray that is stackable.

-I add the beans to a CLEAN colander with a metal bowl underneath to catch any water that drains through.
+Or use what I normally use – a clean colander with a metal bowl underneath to catch any water that drains through.
 The colander makes rinsing and adding water to the sprouts very easy and the bowl prevents any mess.

 Place your set up in a warm dark spot in your kitchen away from any critters like ants or fruit flies.